How to Build Executive Presence in Leadership Without Losing Yourself

 Losing Clarity in the Message

-Too much information, too little direction.
-That’s a recipe for confusion.
-Presence isn’t about saying more.
-It’s about knowing what matters and communicating it clearly.
+Providing too much information or too little direction creates confusion.
+Presence is not about saying more; it’s about knowing what matters and communicating it clearly.

 Presence Is Built on a Few Key Traits

-You don’t have to change who you are to lead with more presence.
-You simply need to refine a few core leadership behaviors that naturally resonate with others.
+You don’t need to change who you are to lead with greater presence.
+Instead, focus on refining a few core leadership behaviors that resonate naturally.

 Composure

-The ability to stay calm under pressure starts with emotional intelligence.
-Composed leaders don’t avoid emotion.
-They regulate it, using their awareness to respond with intention rather than reactivity.
+The ability to stay calm under pressure depends on emotional intelligence.
+Composed leaders do not avoid emotions; they regulate them.
+They use awareness to respond with intention rather than reactivity.

 Connection

-Presence has a lot to do with how well you relate.
-When leaders understand their own communication style and the styles of others, they build better teams.
-DISC is one tool that helps leaders build stronger, more effective relationships.
+Presence is intertwined with how well you relate to others.
+When leaders understand their own communication style and that of others, they build stronger teams.
+DISC is one tool that can help cultivate more effective relationships.

 Credibility

-People trust what they can follow.
-When your message is clear, concise, and focused, others are more likely to listen and act.
-Credibility grows when your delivery reflects preparation and conviction.
+People are likely to follow what they trust.
+When your message is clear, concise, and focused, others are more inclined to listen and act.
+Credibility is bolstered when your delivery reflects preparation and conviction.

 Character

-At the core of presence is integrity.
+At the heart of presence lies integrity.
 Your values and how consistently you demonstrate them shape how people perceive you as a leader.

 Command